Let's start with the basics...

-Multiple viewpoint novels are common in literature, so it would hardly be a risky choice if you chose to write one yourself.
+Multiple viewpoints are common in novels, so it would hardly be a risky choice if you chose to write one yourself.
 Before you can decide, though, you need to understand...

-Is it better to stick with one viewpoint character, or does having two or more characters in the spotlight, as it were, add dimension to your novel?
-And does writing a multi viewpoint novel make the planning and writing more difficult?
+Is it better to stick with one viewpoint character, or does having two or more characters in the spotlight add dimension to your novel?
+And does writing a multi-viewpoint novel make the planning and writing more difficult?

 First the "difficulty" issue...

-While it is certainly the case that writing from more than one point of view is more complicated, it isn't that much more complicated.
+While it's certainly the case that writing from more than one point of view is more complicated, it isn't much more complicated.

 You have to learn when and how to switch viewpoints effectively, but if you follow the advice on how to do this lower down, you won't have a problem.